angus-mackenzie/Autom8/Docker/README.md

 Once that has finished you simply need to run `docker run -it <name>` where `<name>` is the name you specified when you built the container.

-These dockers have the following:
+These containers have the following:
 * python2/3
 * C++
 * Git